JackTheBlack/authentication/README.md

  login system build with MERN

- Currently  the only validated user is Nicolas, with password:1234
+ Currently  the only validated user is nicolas, with password:1234